bsovic23/ecommerce-orm/README.md

 ## Project Description

 This is a backend api project for an eccomerce app.
-The API are hooked up to mock data including products, categories, product-tags.
+The API is hooked up to mock data including products, categories, product-tags.

+The application is allows the user to test the api endpoints for a variety of different queries, additions, edits, and deleting.

+The endpoints are setup and work to be added if a front-end design is developed.

 ## Tools Used In This Project